hmrodrigues99/spacewalks/README.md

 ```
 # Usage Examples
 python3 eva_data_analysis.py eva-data.json eva-data.csv

+python3 eva_data_analysis.py data/eva-data.json eva-data.csv
 ```

-The first argument is the path for the JSON input file The second argument is the path for the output CSV file
+The first argument is the path for the JSON input file (an example data file is stored under the `data` directory).
+The second argument is the path for the CSV output file.